Terms and Conditions

 9. WHAT TO DO IF YOU ARE DISSATISFIED GENERALLY

 If you are not satisfied with our handling of your complaint you can ask the Legal Ombudsman who can be contacted at the Legal Ombudsman, PO Box 6806, Wolverhampton WV1 9WJ, by phone on 0300 555 0333 or at enquiries@legalombudsman.org.uk to consider the complaint.
-Normally you will need to bring a complaint to the Legal Ombudsman within 6 months of receiving a final written response from us about your complaint.
-Before a complaint can be investigated by this body, it requires the Company internal complaints procedure to have been fully exhausted.
+Full details of the Legal Ombudsman are available at www.legalombudsman.org.uk.

 The Legal Ombudsman will consider complaints from members of the public, certain charities and small businesses, clubs, associations, societies, trusts and personal representatives of the residuary beneficiaries of an estate where a person with a complaint died before referring it to the Legal Ombudsman.